-The 2018 Melbourne School of Population and Global Health Mentoring Program (MSPGH) will involve a group of former students of the MSPGH who are paired in a mentoring relationship with current students in the final year of a Master of Public Health.
+The 2019 Melbourne School of Population and Global Health Mentoring Program (MSPGH) involves a group of former students of the MSPGH who are paired in a mentoring relationship with current students in the final year of a Master of Public Health.

-What might I expect to gain from participating in the Pilot Program?
+What might I expect to gain from participating in the program?

 - Develop a fresh perspective on your career

 - Help to shape the future of your profession and community

 - Connect with the next generation of graduates

 - Support your mentee to identify and achieve their career goals and develop in confidence